annaesvensson/yellow-check/README.md

 ## How to fix broken links

 Once you have found broken links on your website, it’s time to fix them.
 You have two options.
 The first option is to replace a broken link.
 Try to find the new location or the new URL.
 The second option is to remove a broken link.
-If it's not possible to find a replacement link then there is nothing left but to remove the link.
+If it's not possible to find a replacement link then there is nothing left but to remove the obsolete link.

 ## Examples